apilytics/apilytics/README.md

 ### My editor doesn't pick up latest Prisma typings?

-1. Run `yarn prisma generate` outside the container, so the types matching the latest migrations populate your local `node_modules`.
+1. Run `yarn prisma generate` (or `yarn generate`) outside the container, so the types matching the latest migrations populate your local `node_modules`.
 2. 🍻